s5uishida/rainy/README.md

 # rainy - a tiny tool for iot data collection and monitoring
-rainy is a tiny tool for IoT data collection and monitoring. rainy supports [TI SensorTag CC2650](http://processors.wiki.ti.com/index.php/CC2650_SensorTag_User's_Guide) and [MH-Z19B](https://www.winsen-sensor.com/d/files/infrared-gas-sensor/mh-z19b-co2-ver1_0.pdf) as IoT devices, communicates with CC2650 by [bluez-dbus](https://github.com/hypfvieh/bluez-dbus), and communicates with MH-Z19B by [jSerialComm](https://github.com/Fazecast/jSerialComm), and acquires each data.
+rainy is a tiny tool for IoT data collection and monitoring. rainy supports [TI SensorTag CC2650](http://processors.wiki.ti.com/index.php/CC2650_SensorTag_User's_Guide), [MH-Z19B](https://www.winsen-sensor.com/d/files/infrared-gas-sensor/mh-z19b-co2-ver1_0.pdf) and [PPD42NS](http://wiki.seeedstudio.com/Grove-Dust_Sensor/) as IoT devices, communicates with CC2650 by [bluez-dbus](https://github.com/hypfvieh/bluez-dbus), and communicates with MH-Z19B by [jSerialComm](https://github.com/Fazecast/jSerialComm), and communicates with PPD42NS by [Pi4J](https://pi4j.com/) and acquires each data.
 And it corresponds to OPC-UA which is a protocol of industrial automation.
 I use [Eclipse Milo](https://github.com/eclipse/milo) for the OPC-UA Protocol Stack and SDK (Java).
 These data can be sent to [InfluxDB](https://www.influxdata.com/) (Time Series Database) for visualization, or sent to MQTT Broker to be used as a data source for any other purposes.